- the type of information we collect;

 5. Will DCD share my information with anyone else?

 DCD may share your data with other companies in the DCD Group of Companies, including our holding company and its subsidiaries.
 We may disclose your personal data where DCD believes it is compelled to do so by law; for the prevention or detection of crime, the capture or prosecution of offenders; and the assessment or collection of tax or duty.
 We do not require any further consent from you to share your data in such circumstances and DCD will comply as required with any legally binding request that is made of it.
 In the event we propose to sell or buy any business assets or any part of our group of companies, we may disclose your personal data to the prospective seller or buyer of such business or assets if relevant, but on a strictly confidential basis.
 We only ever disclose or share data within the bounds of the law.
-As part of our terms and conditions, DCD informs attendees to our events and webinars that we will pass personal data to the sponsoring third parties.
-This is stated at registration with access to the sponsor list.
-All data is date and time stamped, and should an individual decide not to share data they can email our Data team using email@example.com with their request.
+As part of our terms and conditions, DCD informs attendees to our events, webinars and whitepaper downloads that we will pass personal data to the stated sponsoring third parties.
+For events this is stated at registration with access to the sponsor list.
+All data is date and time stamped, and should an individual decide not to share data they can email our Data team using [email protected] with their request.
 DCD will only share data with the Sponsors shown in the list at the time of registration for Events and Webinars.
 DCD does not share or sell data outside of this condition.
 Please note that some of our partners may be located outside the European Economic Area (EEA).
 Countries outside the EEA may not be required to protect personal information as stringent as countries inside.
 We may compile and share statistics about the use of our websites including data on traffic, usage patterns, user numbers, sales and other information.
 All such data will be anonymised and will not include any personally identifying information.

 6. Rights of Access - What personal information DCD holds on me?

 Under GDPR you have the right to access your information and to be aware of and verify the lawfulness of processing and receive